Mughal Harem: Hierarchy

 The harem was not just a place where women lived.
 Babies were born and children grew up there.
 Within the precincts of the harem were markets, bazaars, laundries, kitchens, playgrounds, schools and baths.

 The harem had a hierarchy, its chief authorities being the wives and female relatives of the emperor and below them were the concubines.
 Mothers, step-mothers, aunts, grandmothers, step-sisters, sisters, daughters and other female relatives lived in the harem.
 There were also ladies-in-waiting, servants, maids, cooks, women, officials, and guards.

-The harem of the Mughal Empire was guarded by eunuchs, as well as female warriors called Urdubegis.